 A surgical procedure is necessary to implant the electrode under the phrenic nerve and the receiver just under the surface of the skin.
 This procedure can be done Cervically (via the neck) or Thoracically (via the chest).
 For bilateral stimulation (stimulation of both phrenic nerves) two antennas, two electrodes and two receivers are needed.
 For unilateral stimulation (stimulation of only one phrenic nerve) one antenna, one electrode and one receiver are needed.

 The procedure averages 2-4 hours in length, and the patient is typically discharged from the hospital 1-2 days later.
 Some procedures can be performed on an outpatient basis.

 The decision as to which approach is appropriate is determined by the surgeon performing the procedure.

-The cervical approach is also considered minimally invasive since it does not require a thoracotomy, or chest procedure.
+The cervical approach is also considered minimally invasive and can be performed under local or general anesthesia.

 The primary purpose of intraoperative testing is to confirm stimulation of the phrenic nerve.
 Intraoperatively, diaphragm function can be confirmed via a number of methods including: visual observation of chest wall, palpation of the costal margin, observation of CO2 changes as measured by anesthesia equipment, and rarely, fluoroscopy.